-WorldCat represents a long-lasting collaboration among libraries, material providers and OCLC.
-Together, we maintain a system for quality bibliographic metadata creation and management.
-This community’s continuous maintenance and improvement of WorldCat records, following the guidelines in Bibliographic Formats and Standards, is central to our commitment to each other.
+WorldCat represents a long-lasting collaboration among OCLC, member libraries and material providers.
+We maintain a system for quality bibliographic metadata creation and management.
+Our continuous maintenance and improvement of WorldCat records, following the guidelines in Bibliographic Formats and Standards, is central to our commitment to each other.
 Quality bibliographic data forms the foundation for successful discovery and sharing of library resources.

 “Breadth of collections…”

 “I use WorldCat on FirstSearch 10–15 times a day at least, sometimes more.
 I couldn't do my job without WorldCat on FirstSearch.
 The breadth of collections is unparalleled.”